Suborno-Deb-Bappon/Suborno-Deb-Bappon/README.md

 ---

-_“Trustworthy AI for seamless human–AI collaboration in software engineering.”_
+_“Trustworthy AI for seamless human–AI collaboration in Computer Science.”_